Updated on July 10, 2019

 Rooibos seeds are collected from the soils of mature Rooibos fields and planted between February and March of each year.
 After 18 months, the Rooibos plant reaches maturity and is ready to be pruned for the first time.
 Harvest occurs once a year thereafter in the summer months, from January to April.

 For traditional red Rooibos, the leaves are then bruised with rollers to initiate the fermentation process and afterwards left in piles to ferment.
 This process changes the green leaves into their characteristic dark red color and gives them a deeper and stronger flavor.
 After fermentation, the leaves are spread out to dry under the sun.
 For green Rooibos, the leaves are immediately dried to prevent oxidation and preserve the green color and lighter flavor.
 After drying, Rooibos is sorted and graded by length, color, flavor and aroma.
 The final step before shipping is pasteurization to kill any bacteria and ensure a high quality and safety standard.
 A Rooibos plant is only commercially viable for three to five harvests.
 After which, the plant is removed and the field undergoes a period of rotational cropping before new seedlings are planted.
 This process can take around eight years in total.

 Who are the producers?

-According to an UTZ 2015 Case Study, there are an estimated 580 producers who grow Rooibos tea.
+According to a 2015 Case Study, there are an estimated 580 producers who grow Rooibos tea.
 Currently, 99.5% of all Rooibos is cultivated, with the remaining 0.5% harvested from the wild mostly by small farmers.
 In total, there are around 5,000 people employed by the sector, either working on farms or at the processing facilities.
 Commercial farmers account for more than 90% of production.
 For many small scale farmers, Rooibos is their main source of income.

 Challenges facing the sector